mitranim/emerge/readme.md

 * added list-only operations: `insertAtIndex` and `removeAtIndex`
 * because `put` now acts on a single property by key, `putBy` takes a function to be applied to that property; the old `putBy` functionality has been removed
 * `patchBy` has been removed
-* `putBy` and `equalBy` now accept the operator function as the _last_ argument; this is consistent with `putInBy`, easier to remember (mnemonic: operator comes last), lets us accept additional arguments, and more convenient with lambdas
+* `putBy` and `equalBy` now accept the operator function as the _last_ argument; this is consistent with `putInBy`, easier to remember (mnemonic: operator comes last), lets us accept additional arguments, and is more convenient with lambdas
+* `putInBy` is now limited to 10 additional arguments for the operator
 * `putBy` now accepts up to 10 additional arguments for the operator, like `putInBy`
-* `putInBy` is now limited to 10 additional arguments for the operator

 #### Migration guide for `0.1.2` → `0.2.0`